fernandoaestrella/portfolio/index.md

 <img src="images/scheduler-state-machine.jpg?raw=true"/>

 I then lead the team that developed the front end pages displayed below, and made the mockup for the first one.
-I set up and managed a Vagrant virtual environment that could be replicated in any machine, facilitating new members getting up to speed with the project and avoiding problems with the environment used to develop, later on.
-I also performed other managerial duties like give status of the project, find support, coordinate and attend continuous meetings with stakeholders, etc.

 <img src="images/schedulerA.png?raw=true"/>

 <img src="images/schedulerB.png?raw=true"/>

 <img src="images/scheduler-home.png?raw=true"/>

+I set up and managed a Vagrant virtual environment that could be replicated in any machine, facilitating new members getting up to speed with the project and avoiding problems with the environment used to develop, later on.
+I also performed other managerial duties like give status of the project, meet with the team as needed and with the members needed, find support, coordinate and attend continuous meetings with stakeholders, etc.

 Due to the COVID-19 pandemic, many team members had to abruptly return back home.
 I am coding the Back End so that a Node.js server connects with the database and communicates with the Front End through a server running React, as shown in the following code: